Grants and Scholarships

 Andrews Graduate Scholarship

-Starting Fall 2013, A tuition-reduction scholarship based on GRE or GMAT scores is available to new master’s and doctoral students.
-The Graduate Scholarship is available for full time students in:
+Starting Summer 2014, A tuition-reduction scholarship based on GRE or GMAT scores is available to new master’s and doctoral students.
+The Graduate Scholarship is available for students in:

 - All on campus Master programs (except MDiv, MAYYAM & MAPMin programs).